Applications for the 2025-26 academic year are now open.

 See the coursework schedule.

-Coursework for the MAS program extends beyond the requirements for the one-year Advanced Training in Clinical Research Certificate to include instruction in advanced epidemiologic and biostatistical methods and specialized topics such as causal inference, prediction science, molecular methods in clinical research, and decision and cost-effectiveness analysis.
+Coursework for the MS program extends beyond the requirements for the one-year Advanced Training in Clinical Research Certificate to include instruction in advanced epidemiological and biostatistical methods and specialized topics such as causal inference, prediction science, molecular methods in clinical research, and decision and cost-effectiveness analysis.

 Format